-The course will show the value of understanding the Bible in its historical, geographical, linguistic and literary setting.
-The student will be able to explain ways in which God intervenes in time and space and how this worldview is supported by the inspired Scriptures.
-The Student will be able to tell the Meta Story of the Bible to non-believers.
-As a Godly example the student will apply underlying Biblical principles of holy love in their lives as examples to others.
+The course will show the value of understanding the Bible in its historical, geographical, linguistic, and literary setting.
+Students will be able to explain ways in which God intervenes in time and space, and how this worldview is supported by the inspired Scriptures.
+Students will be able to tell the meta-story of the Bible to non-believers.
+Students will apply underlying biblical principles of holy love in their lives as a godly example to others.

 CN-1 Ability to describe the basic story of the Bible.

 CN-2 Ability to describe the content, genre, major characters, historical context, main events, and theological themes of the Old Testament.

 CN-3 Ability to describe the basic content and theological themes of the New Testament, identify the principal people and events and their roles in New Testament history.